jiasong18/Ant-Media-Server-Wiki/Developer-Quick-Start.md

 * Start the server in debug mode using _start-debug.sh_ script in `$home_directory_path/softwares/ant-media-server` which is generated after deployment.
 * Create a Remote Java Application Debug Configuration in Eclipse in Debug Configurations settings (Project: ant-media-server Host: localhost Port: 8787)
 * Add all the AntMedia Server projects in Eclipse to the Source Lookup Path in the Source Tab of the Debug Configuration.
+## Browser Debugging
+* The messages exchanged between AMS applications like WebRTCAppEE and browser and console print-outs can be useful for debugging.
+They can be observed by using Developer Tools of the browsers.
+## Recommended Programs to Install for Testing
+* ffmpeg and OBS can be used for publishing rmtp streams to the Ant Media Server.
+* Example ffmpeg command for streaming an mp4 file: ffmpeg -re -i `$video_path/video.mp4` -codec copy -f flv `rtmp://localhost/WebRTCAppEE/stream1`